 *115 years is considered by some scientists to be the maximum natural human lifespan without the application of rejuvenation biotechnologies.

 As you can see, negligibly senescent people people should look, feel, and be as capable as modern young and middle-aged people.
-However, there is also a difference: the experience collected during 80+ years of life could potentially make people more skilled, more rational, socially responsible, and probably more kind – just as we witness these qualities in our older colleagues and our grand parents right now.
+However, there is also a difference: the experience collected during 80+ years of life could potentially make people more skilled, more rational, more socially responsible, and probably more kind – just as we witness these qualities in our older colleagues and our grand parents right now.
 Living longer can make us more human, argues Didier Coeurnelle, one of the most active European advocates of healthy life extension, in his recent TEDx talk.

-Knowledge about healthy lifestyle (healthy diet, physical activity, healthy sleep, no smoking, low alcohol consumption, active social interaction) is accessible to everyone and remains the foundation of healthy longevity.
-We are also getting more and more data on which drugs and supplements can promote health and help us postpone age-related health decline.
+Knowledge about healthy lifestyle choices (healthy diet, physical activity, healthy sleep, no smoking, low alcohol consumption, active social interaction) is accessible to everyone and remains the foundation of healthy longevity.
+We are also getting more and more data on which drugs and supplements can promote health and help us postpone age-related decline.

-That is why, if we would like to bring the aging processes under substantial medical control sooner, we should all consider giving a hand to the researchers.
+That is why, if we would like to bring the aging processes under substantial medical control more rapidly, we should all consider giving a hand to the researchers.
 Crowdfunding for fundamental studies on aging, supporting more early-stage biotechnology startups developing preventive therapies, and advocating the need to switch to preventive medicine are the best ways to foster progress.

-During the last years of her life, Jeanne used to say: “I have only one wrinkle… and I’m sitting on it”.
+During the last years of her life, Jeanne used to say, “I have only one wrinkle… and I’m sitting on it.”
 Doesn’t it look like good health and youth is the real dream of a supercentenarian?